mvvucak/LASV_Sample_Classification/README.md

 #### Snakemap

-This Snakefile maps reads onto LASV contigs using Bowtie2 v2.3.1 and the `--local` option.
+This Snakefile maps reads onto arenavirus-like contigs using Bowtie2 v2.3.1 and the `--local` option.
 It uses samtools to output .bam alignment files for viewing in Tablet or further analysis.
 - The pipeline relies on LASV sequences being stored in the "Sequences/Final" directory.
     - This includes two .fasta files per animal: